Different ways to prove signature & handwriting

 In a cheque case under Section 138 of the Negotiable Instruments Act (NI Act), if the accused disputes the signature on the cheque, then the court can summon certified copies of the signatures from the bank to compare it with the signature appearing on the cheque, says the Supreme Court in Ajitsinh Chehuji Rathod v State of Gujarat and another.

 The signature on a cheque carries a presumption of genuineness as per Section 118(e) of the NI Act.
-Hence, the accused should lead evidence to rebut the presumption of genuineness of signatures.
+Hence, the accused should lead evidence to rebut the presumption of genuineness of signature.

 in short, in cheque dishonour cases, the court can compare signatures on cheques with certified copies of specimen signatures (IEA).